 Let’s design 2030 together!
 Think Big!
 Start Small!
 Act Fast!

 Date & time:

-Language: The program will be run in English and Japanese, all presentations and documentation are in English.
+Language: The program will be run primarily in English.
+Japanese support can be provided.
+All presentations and documentation are in English.

 ・Comfortable clothes, shoes

 ・Entry to the 2-day GGJ designathon online workshop